Zmohamed6991/e-commerce-3/README.md

 Tools & Project Management
 Version Control: GitHub

-Project Management: Jira and Slack
+Project Management:
+Jira: We used Jira to assign and manage tasks with the product manager and other developers.
+We used Jira to plan a 4-week sprint to complete the e-commerce project and updated Jira daily after stand-ups.
+Slack: We used Slack as a communication platform, by communicating in huddles and channels to share findings, progress and ideas.

 Features: